nitinkc/nitinkc.github.io/_posts/systems_design/2024-01-20-Transaction-Isolation-levels.md

 **Description**: Guarantees that a transaction can re-read its own reads and won't see changes committed by other transactions.
+- Each transaction has its copy of data where they update the data
+- Once the transactions are committed then only the updates are persisted in the database.This is known as **Snapshot Isolation**.
+- If two of the transaction concurrently change the same key to different values
+  - if the transaction is rolled back, then it is called **Optimistic Concurrency Control**.
 - Prevents dirty reads and non-repeatable reads but **allows phantom reads**.

 **Use Case**: Appropriate when consistency within a transaction is critical.